jamesaevans/amplitude-dev-center/docs/data/apis/lookup-tables-api.md

 ## Considerations

-The CSV file must comply with the following requirements:
+The CSV file must follow the following requirements:

 - The max file size is 100 MB and the file can't have more than 1,000,000 rows.
 - The first row must contain column names/headers.
 - The first column must correspond to the mapping property value and must contain *unique* values.
 Lookup Tables search for exact matches, and are *case-sensitive*.
-- Columns must be separated by commas.
+- Columns are separated by commas.
-- Rows must be separated by line breaks.
+- Rows are separated by line breaks.
 - If a field value contains commas or quotes, it should be wrapped within double quotation marks.
 The first double quote signifies the beginning of the column data, and the last double quote marks the end.
 If the value contains a string with double quotes, these are replaced by two double quotes `""`.

 ## Create a Lookup Table